 Check Personal Authorization

 Your personal qualifications are also a central factor.
-A valid German hunting license is the most important proof to import weapons-related items.
-Ensure that your hunting license is current and renew it in time if necessary.
+A valid German hunting license is the most important proof that you are allowed to import weapons-related items.
+Make sure your hunting license is up to date and renew it in time if necessary.

 For members of the US military, there are special regulations.
-Under certain conditions, they can apply for a foreign hunting license.
+They may have the opportunity to apply for a foreign hunting license under certain conditions.

 Once you have carefully checked these three areas, you are well prepared to compile the necessary import documents.